mdda/sqlalchemy-migrate-pylons/README.rst

 It relies on the ``migrate`` egg for the ``diff`` and ``applyModel`` functions, and also makes use of the ConfigParser embedded in ``paste.deploy.loadwsgi``.

+*It is most useful when rapidly developing / prototyping a Pylons application.*

 Setup
 -----